eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 presentation offer is recommended, as this increases the chance of success of the use case.
 - Step 4 establishes a local data connection.
 [ISO/IEC 18013-5] requires that an
-mdoc reader(i.e., a Verifier Wallet Unit) must support QR code and NFC for device engagement, and BLE and NFC for data retrieval.
-A Holder Wallet Unit then chooses to use either QR code or NFC for device engagement, and either BLE or NFC for data retrieval.
+mdoc reader(i.e., a Verifier Wallet Unit) must support a QR code and NFC for device engagement, and BLE and NFC for data retrieval.
+A Holder Wallet Unit then chooses to use either a QR code or NFC for device engagement, and either BLE or NFC for data retrieval.
 The requirements regarding supported technologies are therefore more stringent for a Verifier Wallet than for a Holder Wallet Unit.
 For the precise requirements, please refer to [ISO/IEC 18013-5].
 This may mean